 In this post we take a look at some of the top-rated ab belts on the market, as well as discussing some very interesting scientific research.
 Be sure to read our warning about muscle toning products before purchasing one.

-Whether you’re searching for that elusive six-pack or just want to find out more, our roundup of ab toning belts is the perfect place to start.
+Whether you’re searching for that elusive six-pack or just want to find out more, our roundup of the best ab toning belts is the perfect place to start.

 A low voltage electrical current is sent from the device to a series of pre-positioned electrodes (over the abs).
 The electrical impulses cause the abdominal muscles to contract – the concept being – that you’re replicating a workout, without actually having to do conventional stomach exercises.